Pierresole/NuclearDataSampler/README.md

 By construction, this approach works at the evaluated nuclear data level, avoiding additional data-format conversions or embedded nuclear reaction model assumptions.
 This makes it simple to compare with or feed into other downstream codes.

-> **Note**: A mean vector and a covariance matrix uniquely define a (multivariate) Gaussian distribution.
-By specifying only these two ingredients, we are implicitly stating that uncertainties follow a normal distribution in parameter space.
-Any more complicated shape would require higher-order moments or parametric expansions, and at least something to verify our hypothesis or some guidance from evaluated distributions.
+> **Note**: A mean vector and a covariance matrix uniquely define a multivariate Gaussian distribution, but other distributions (e.g., elliptically contoured distributions, mixtures gaussians, ...) can share the same mean and covariance while exhibiting different shapes.
+Therefore, assuming Gaussianity implicitly neglects higher-order moments, which should be justified by either empirical data or theoretical arguments.

-Many researchers in the field of UQ have acknowledged the effectiveness of using of LHS sampling, which we have applied in NDSampler and LEAPRSampler.
+NDSampler is the base class as of now.
+It will read the ENDF tape, extract data to create subclasses such as Uncertainty_RML_RRR.
+This latter class is derived from CovarianceBase, which contains the necessary for sampling (scheme, covariance, nominal values, copulas).

 ---